 \subsubsection{Truncation in the Gromov-weak topology}

-Applying the method of moments requires to carry out a truncation of the reproduction laws for all moments to be finite.
-In order to deduce from the convergence of the truncated BPVE that of the original BPVE, we need to show that the two trees remain close with large probability for an adequate choice of distance between trees.
+Applying the method of moments requires us to carry out a truncation of the reproduction laws for all moments to be finite.
+In order to deduce the convergence of the original BPVE from that of its truncation, we need to show that the two trees remain close with high probability for an adequate choice of distance between trees.
 It turns out that one can define a distance on the space of metric measure spaces that induces the Gromov-weak topology \cite{Greven2009, Gloede2013, gromov2007metric}.
 There are several formulations for such a distance, we work with the Gromov--Prohorov distance of \cite{Greven2009, Depperschmidt2019}.
 It is defined as